Chas McCormick Player Props: Astros vs. Guardians

-The Houston Astros and Chas McCormick, who went 1-for-4 last time in action, take on Noah Syndergaard and the Cleveland Guardians at Minute Maid Park, Monday at 8:10 PM ET.
+On Tuesday, Chas McCormick (.286 batting average in his past 10 games, with two doubles, a triple, a home run, six walks and nine RBI) and the Houston Astros play the Cleveland Guardians, whose starting pitcher will be Gavin Williams.
+First pitch is at 8:10 PM ET.

-In his previous game he had a one-hit showing (1-for-4) against the Rays.
+In his previous game he had a one-hit performance (1-for-4) against the Rays.

 Chas McCormick Game Info & Props vs. the Guardians